sopel-irc/sopel.chat/willie_6.md

 ## Name change

-For a number of reasons, we're changing Willie's name.
-The tentative new name is Sopel; further suggestions can be given [here](http://goo.gl/forms/f7AxcbOiTo).
+For a number of reasons, we're changing Willie's name to Sopel.
 This will have a very big impact on everyone.
 Users will need to install the bot using the new package name.
-Module authors will need to import things from the new package name (that is, replacing `import willie.module` and the like with `import newname.module`).
+Module authors will need to import things from the new package name (that is, replacing `import willie.module` and the like with `import sopel.module`).

 ## Login configurations

 This is the only user-facing breaking change we're planning.
-In 5.3.0, the `auth_password`, `auth_user`, and `auth_method` settings in the config, were added, and apply to all the different ways of authenticating that Willie supports.
+In 5.3.0, the `auth_password`, `auth_user`, and `auth_method` settings in the config, were added, and apply to all the different ways of authenticating that Sopel supports.
 They will replace the old settings (like `nickserv_password`) which will be removed in 6.0.
 If you configure with the wizard, you won't notice this change; it only really concerns you if you're manually editing the config file.

-## Reorganization of `willie.tools`
+## Reorganization of `sopel.tools`

-A few things have been shifted around in `willie.tools` for 5.3.0, splitting the module up into a few smaller, easier to maintain modules.
+A few things have been shifted around in `sopel.tools` for 5.3.0, splitting the module up into a few smaller, easier to maintain modules.
 While they're still importable directly from `willie.tools` in 5.3.0, they'll only be importable from their new locations in 6.0.